by Mahir Khalifa-zadeh

 In 623, the Byzantine emperor Heraclius, during

-his wars against King Khosrow II (Xusrō Parvēz, r.
+his wars against Shah Khosrow II (Xusrō Parvēz, r.
 530- 628), sacked the Sasanian empire's most sacred fire temple of Ādur Gušnasp in Azerbaijan, casting down

 its altars and polluting the lake's water with corpses.
 Khosrow II was married to the daughter of Khagan of Turks (22).